 If you are having problems locating a start position on your twist grip throttle setting, or if you have a remote throttle, a method of locating the timing "START" position would be to advance the timing plate to where the carburetor arm roller just touches the timing plate cam, then advance it about 3/8" (9-10mm) more.
 This positions the timing and throttle at about the start position in the carburetor.

 Second to check would be to whether fuel is coming UP TO the motor.
 Is the fuel line connected to a VENTED tank.
 It works best if you hold the primer bulb upright, with the outlet upward when pumping it.
 If the check valve spring is weak, this will help the pumping by not allowing the fuel to bypass then go back into the tank.
+Otherwise you can hear a gurgling in the bulb as you release it.
 The primer bulb should become hard after about 3 or 4 pumps when the carburetor bowl becomes full and the float valve then stops the fuel from bypassing, being forced up into the carburetor flooding the motor.
 After the motor has run enough to remove this pressure of the internal fuel you have pumped, the bulb should become soft as the fuel flows thru it.
-A simple way to check if it he tank, pump bulb and line is functioning is to use a nail, push in the small metal ball on the motor end of the fuel line coupler.
+A simple way to check if it he tank, pump bulb and line is functioning is disconnect the coupler off the motor, then use a nail, push in the small metal ball on the motor end of the fuel line coupler.
 While you are holding this ball in, pump the primer bulb.
 If fuel gushes out this coupler and all over your hand, everything is OK up to there.

 A faulty fuel pump would not stop it from starting if you pumped the fuel line primer bulb up.
-If everything else is OK and the carburetor bowl is filled by pumping primer bulb, the motor will start, it then won't stay running (over a couple of minutes) once the fuel in the bowl is used up if the fuel pump is bad.
+If everything else is OK and the carburetor bowl is filled by pumping primer bulb, the motor will start, it then won't stay running (over a couple of minutes or so) once the fuel in the bowl is used up if the fuel pump is bad.

 If the motor